-Latecomers (i.e., those arriving more than five minutes after the scheduled start time of the examination) will not be permitted entry, and the missed examination will result in a forfeiture of the exam fee.
+Latecomers (i.e., those arriving more than five minutes after their scheduled start time of the examination) will not be permitted entry, and the missed examination will result in a forfeiture of the exam fee paid.
 Arriving late creates a disruption for those already taking or waiting to take their examinations and may affect the exam day schedule.

-If you are delayed, due to unforeseen or dire circumstances, you may apply for an exemption to be deferred to the next regularly scheduled exam session.
-Such requests must be substantiated with documented proof, dated within 24 hours of the missed exam, which supports the reason for the late arrival and must be submitted to the Examinations Department at exams@collegeofnaturopaths.on.ca within two weeks of the examination date, along with the deferral fee of \$50 +HST.
+If you are delayed, due to unforeseen or dire circumstances (e.g., a car accident), you may apply for an exemption to be deferred to the next regularly scheduled exam session.
+Such requests must be substantiated with documented proof, dated within 24 hours of the missed exam, which supports the reason for the late arrival and must be submitted to the Examinations Team at exams@collegeofnaturopaths.on.ca within two weeks of the examination date, along with the deferral fee.